gregdek/django-gulp-nginx/README.md

 ## Deploying the demo to OpenShift

-We can also use this app to demonstrate how easy it is to deploy an Ansible Container project to OpenShift.
-Before deploying you'll need the following:
+This app can also be used to demonstrate how easy it is to deploy an Ansible Container project to OpenShift.

+Before running the deployment you'll need the following:

 - The images for this project built locally
 - Access to an OpenShift instance

 ### Building the images locally

 To run the demo project on OpenShift you'll first need to build the images locally.
-If you already completed the steps above in *Running the demo locally* and you didn't remove the images, you can skip this part.
+If you already completed the steps above in *Running the demo locally*, and you didn't remove the images, you can skip this part.

-Here's how to build the images:
+If you need to build the images, here's how:

 ```
 # Create a demo directory